 - Breathwork.
 An intense practice like the Wim Hof Method an hour or two before bed.
-Or something more relaxing (like 4-7-8 breathing) once laying down.
-Both help me wind down, calm the mind, and release excess energy.
+Or something relaxing (like 4-7-8 breathing, box breathing, or alternate nostril breathing) once laying down.
+All help me wind down, calm the mind and release excess energy.

 - Sauna use.
 15-30 minutes in hot air puts me right to sleep.
 I use a homemade near infrared sauna.
 But when the gyms are open, I’m found combining the traditional sauna with a cold shower is best for sleep.